PhilippeR26/starknet.js-workshop-typescript/README.md

 ### Devnet-rs :
-Devnet-rs is launched and ended automatically in the scripts of this tuto.
+Devnet-rs is launched and ended automatically in the main scripts of this tuto, using the `starknet-devnet` library : https://github.com/0xSpaceShard/starknet-devnet-js/blob/master/README.md
-If you prefer to have a devnet-rs launched permanently in its own console :
+If you prefer to have a devnet-rs already launched in its own console :
 - To install and launch an instance of the local devnet-rs : https://github.com/0xSpaceShard/starknet-devnet-rs
 - Open a console, and launch devnet-rs `cargo run --release -- --seed 0`
 - In all scripts, replace opening of a new Devnet by :
 ```typescript
 const myProvider = new RpcProvider({ nodeUrl: "http://127.0.0.1:5050/rpc" });
 ```
   and remove `kill` commands.
+Most of the scripts in the subdirectories are using an already running devnet-rs.

 ### Others :

 You can find in this repo tons of other scripts.
-Dig in and find many useful examples of code.
+Dig in and find many useful examples of code (exotic signatures, Ledger Nano, L1L2 messaging, events handling, STRK fees, ...).
 To simplify the test of these scripts, take advantage to install the extension `code runner`.
 In the code window, right click, then `run code`.

 ## Demo DAPPs :